edamontology/edam-sandbox/README.md

-# EDAM Verification Utility : edamverify
+# EDAM Verification Utility Suite : edamverify

-**edamverify** is a utility for verification of the EDAM ontology.
+**edamverify** is a utility suite for verification of the EDAM ontology.
 It implements a set of quality control (QC) checks based upon:

 * Guidelines from the [Developers Guide](https://edamontologydocs.readthedocs.io/en/latest/developers_guide.html) for
   - [adding concepts](https://edamontologydocs.readthedocs.io/en/latest/developers_guide.html#adding-concepts)